LPOP 2022

 December 13, 2022

-To be held on stonybrook.zoom.us
+Held on stonybrook.zoom.us

 The focus of the 2022 Logic and Practice of Programming workshop is programming with high-level abstractions, especially including sets and logic rules.